toucansites/try-o-template/contents/posts/markdown-basic2/index.md

 ### 1. Basic Images

-Similar to links, but add an exclamation mark ! at the beginning:
+Similar to links, but with an exclamation mark `!` at the beginning:

 ```
 ![Alt Text](https://example.com/image.jpg)